-A list of our consultation opportunities carried out to date is detailed to the right and overleaf.
+The consultation was structured in two phases.
+The first phase focused on identifying the key housing challenges, priorities and actions in North Lanarkshire to inform the development of the draft Consultative LHS and the second focused on the content of the draft LHS.
+A list of the consultation opportunities carried out is detailed to the right and overleaf.
 These opportunities have been crucial in shaping this LHS.